reidac/buttons/README.md

 This is a simpler algorithm, and probably should have been done first.

-The factorial of a number $n$, denoted $n!$, is the product of that number and all the numbers less than it, down to 1, and not including zero or negative numbers.
+The factorial of a number n, denoted n!, is the product of that number and all the numbers less than it, down to 1, and not including zero or negative numbers.

-The annotated buttons program, with $9$ as input, is:
+The annotated buttons program, with 9 as input, is:

     00: PUSH 9   ; Push the input on to the stack.
     01: STOR AX  ; Make a copy of it, for counting down.